 Inspect major moving parts that require constant proper torque and which, if ignored, can cause injury or result in damage to the bike.

-- Crank arms: Use a 45 N-m torque wrench.
+- Crank arms: Use a foot pound torque wrench 30 to 35 pounds.

 - Pedals: Use a pedal wrench.
 Verify that the pedal is not cross-threaded.